 It should come as no surprise that hot desking has encountered opposition in recent years.
 As the idea became more mainstream, some of the most important aspects got lost by the wayside.
 If hot desking is done incorrectly, employees can feel like they have no privacy or no personal areas at work.
 This can make it even more difficult for employees to deal with inevitable workplace stress.

 However, because time has lapsed since the initiation of hot desking, successful companies have observed what works and what does not.
 Hot desking technology has developed and it now provides more and more options for improving workplace culture.
 If hot desking is done properly, employees benefit from a streamlined office space, more social interaction, and boosted employee productivity.
 In fact, studies show that face-to-face interactions are the most important aspects of business—they allow employees to collaborate, spark innovative ideas, and even increase creativity.

-Whether you’re implementing a telecommuting program, developing an agile workplace, or deploying a hoteling program, you can instal a reliable system to help you manage important aspects of your workplace.
+Whether you’re implementing a telecommuting programme, developing an agile workplace, or deploying a hoteling programme, you can instal a reliable system to help you manage important aspects of your workplace.
 To increase office productivity and employee collaboration, Asure Software has streamlined the entire process with platforms such as SmartMove.

 Asure SmartMove software can be accessed from all devices, including computers and tablets.
 It allows companies to efficiently manage people, space, and asset data in one convenient system.
-Perhaps you’re implementing a hot desking technique, or maybe managing floor plans?
-SmartMove streamlines the entire process with a user-friendly, up-to-date, interactive metrics system customized to your workplace.
+Perhaps you’re implementing a hot desking technique, or maybe manageing floor plans?
+SmartMove streamlines the entire process with a user-friendly, up-to-date, interactive metrics system customised to your workplace.